AmplitudeAudio/doc-sdk/docs/getting-started/installation.md

 ## Build from sources

 !!! warning Caution
-    Amplitude is in active development, so the installation process here may be outdated.
-If you are facing issues, we encourage you to [join our Discord server](https://discord.gg/QR2uBpzJ5f) and ask for support.
+    If you are facing issues during installation, we encourage you to [join our Discord server](https://discord.gg/QR2uBpzJ5f) and ask for support.

 To build Amplitude from sources, you first need to install some dependencies: